Paragraph writing is an art. Paragraph are the building blocks of paper which are used in writing. They create vivid affect in your piece of writing.

 Characters, a setting, a conflict, and a resolution are all common elements of narration.
 In most cases, the date, time, and location, as well as the identity of the person, are determined.
 In this paragraph, the “story” components are; a protagonist (Hanson), a setting (the park), a goal, an obstacle, a climax, and a resolution.

-Exposition is a type of writing that explains something.
-Exposition might take the form of a brief description or narration, or it can take the form of the entire article.
+An exposition is a type of writing that explains something.
+The exposition might take the form of a brief description or narration, or it can take the form of the entire article.

-The description isn’t about what you observed, but rather about what readers need to see in order to imagine the scene, person, or thing.
-You must record a series of specific observations as part of the description.
+The description isn’t about what you observed but rather what readers need to see to imagine the scene, person, or thing.
+It would help if you recorded a series of specific observations as part of the description.
 Make sure you’re making accurate observations.
 The distance between what a reader can envision and what you saw and documented determines the success of a description; from that gap, a spark of connection emerges.

 There is a helpful technique for writing a comparison.
 If you follow it, your comparisons will benefit.
-Before writing a comparison, draw up a chart and fill it in, to make certain you have all the elements necessary to write a comparison.
+Before writing a comparison, draw up a chart and fill it in to make sure you have all the elements necessary to write a comparison.

 In describing how a process happens or how to perform a series of actions, always think of your readers: can they follow this?
-Analyze the process into a series of steps.
+Analyze the process in a series of steps.
 Put the steps into a sequence.
-Then isolate the steps: number then, use bullets, put them in separate paragraphs.
+Then isolate the steps: number, use bullets, and put them in separate paragraphs.
 Use illustrations keyed to the steps when appropriate; people can often read diagrams better than they can read lists of steps.

-This paragraph is but a small example of the kind of writing used widely in editorials and columns, and it uses a direct, ex-hortatory approach: Believe Me and Do it!
-This persuasive paragraph also serves as the ending to this little article and brings a sense of closure in the form of, OK, now get ready for the work.
+This paragraph is a small example of the writing used widely in editorials and columns, and it uses a direct, ex-hortatory approach: Believe Me and Do it!
+This persuasive paragraph also ends this little article and brings a sense of closure in the form of, OK, now get ready for the work.

 Every paragraph in a paper should be: